*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

-You might’ve experienced reception problems and wondered how you could pick up more channels.
+At one point or another you might’ve experienced reception problems and wondered how you could pick up more channels.

-A TV antenna amplifier is an AC-powered device that applies electric current to your antenna coaxial cable to boost your TV signal and improve reception under certain conditions.
+An amplifier is an AC-powered device that applies electric current to your antenna coaxial cable to boost your TV signal and improve reception under certain conditions.

 But are amplifiers the magic bullet for all reception issues?